langsci/langscibook/README.md

-draftmode | | switch to draft mode (adds: draft stamp, indication of overlong lines, date) modfonts | | use modified fonts multiauthors | | change editor suffix to `(eds.)` no babel | | do not load the babel package (load it manually instead and include custom languages) nonflat | | switch paths when using the langsci folder nonewtxmath | | suppress newtxmath (default) newtxmath | | activate newtxmath
+draftmode | | switch to draft mode (adds: draft stamp, indication of overlong lines, date) modfonts | | use modified fonts multiauthors | | change editor suffix to `(eds.)` nobabel | | do not load the babel package (load it manually instead and include custom languages) nonflat | | switch paths when using the langsci folder nonewtxmath | | suppress newtxmath (default) newtxmath | | activate newtxmath